← All posts

 jq -r '.messages[0].ts')

-# Reply to the thread
+# Reply to that thread

 slackcli messages send \